omair1996/lendsqr-fe-test/README.md

 🔐 Authentication

-Login is mocked — you can use any random email and password to Login.
+Login is not real — any random email and password grants access to simulate authentication.

-A session is stored in localStorage using custom helpers: setWithExpiry(key: string, value: any, ttl: number) getWithExpiry(key: string)
+Why: Keeps the app frontend-only, with no backend or token management....

+🧠 Routing & Layouts

+Used React Router DOM for navigation:

+/login – login screen

+/dashboard – user list view

+/dashboard/users/:id – individual user profile

+Wrapped all dashboard pages in a reusable layout component (navbar + sidebar).

+Why: Reflects real-world routing structure, promotes layout reuse.

+🔑 User Data Persistence with localStorage
+    This is a key logic point in the app.

+How it works:
+On user actions like Blacklist or Activate, the app:

+Updates the user object in-memory

+Stores it in localStorage using a setWithExpiry() helper

-The TTL (time to live) is set to 1 hour (3600000 ms).
+TTL is 1 hour (3600000ms)

-After 1 hour, getWithExpiry() automatically detects expiry and removes the session key, simulating a logout.
-This ensures session cleanup and mimics real-world session expiration behavior without a backend.
+On reload or revisit:

+The app checks if there's an updated version in localStorage

+If yes, it renders the saved version

+If expired or not found, it loads the default mock data from mock/users.json

+Why this approach:

+Simulates state persistence without needing a backend

+Makes interactions feel responsive and consistent across reloads

+Automatically expires and clears stale data

 🗂️ Project Structure